YanMaciel/newsletter-web-app/README.md

 This is a basic web app via which you can subscribe to receive a Newsletter from someone or a company using Mailchimp's API Server.

 # Created with
 This application uses Node.js, Express.js, HTML, CSS and Bootstrap.
-It also uses Mailchimp's API to register the subscriber's First Name, Last Name and their e-mail:
+It also uses Mailchimp's API to register the subscriber's First Name, Last Name and their e-mail.

+Mailchimp's server registering the Newsletter's subscribers (those are not real e-mails, just tests):

 ![](/mailchimpServer.png)